hkotek/hkotek.com/_posts/2023-2-27-altac-getting_started-worksheet.md

 There are some other things you'll want to consider, as well, and I'll try to spell them out here.

-## Consider your likes and dislikes
+## Consider your likes and dislikes about academia

 it's useful to recognize that the three main components of an academic life --- research, teaching, and service --- really break down into many smaller pieces.
 There are also various pieces that academics implicitly do but aren't even officially counted among those three components.
 So, for example, when you say you enjoy "research", what about it is actually fun and what is just the stuff that comes along with it?
 There will be jobs that cater to any particular part of your interests that minimize the stuff you enjoy less.
 More specifically: